Financial Aid for New Students

 Private Loans - Credit-based educational loans offered by private lenders, such as banks, online lenders, and credit unions, are available to both U.S. citizens and international graduate students.
 International students typically need a creditworthy U.S. Citizen/Permanent Resident co-signer.
 Students apply directly through the lenders’ websites, and if approved, the lender works with Yale to disburse funds to the student’s YalePay account.
 Please note: Credit qualification varies lender to lender, and interest on private loans begins accruing once Yale receives payment of the loan, and may be capitalized when repayment begins.
 For private loan options, visit our website.

-First Step: Complete and submit the Financial Certification Form - Academic Year 2026-2027 - The Form will be available in March 2026.
+First Step: Complete and submit the Financial Certification Form - Academic Year 2027-2028 - This form is currently unavailable and is expected to be available in March 2027.

 OISS will be issuing I-20 or DS-2019 forms to newly admitted students.
 This process has several steps (described in Applying for Your U.S. Visa).
 You can expect your I-20 or DS-2019 (both sent electronically) 7 to 10 business days after you have submitted both your New Student Survey and the financial documentation.
 Please allow OISS this time to complete the process before asking where your form is.
 Please pay attention to your email, as OISS will notify you if anything is missing.